How to make Easi-Yp work and what to do when it doesn’t

 1.)
 Runny Easi-Yo

 With so many nutrients, chia seeds are a great base for a pudding.
 Mix a few teaspoons of chia seeds with double to triple the amount of runny Easi-Yo and pop them in the fridge to set.
 Eat for breakfast, dessert or a snack.

-Causes of runny Easi-Yo: typically the water is too warm or it hasn’t been left long enough to set.
+Typically the water is too warm or it hasn’t been left long enough to set.

 Solutions for running Easi-Yo

-Water temperature: Easi-Yo recommends tepid water, however, we’ve had the best success with tap water that is slightly above the coldest setting when it comes out of the tap or cold water that has been left to sit on the bench and become room temperature.
+Easi-Yo recommends tepid water, however, we’ve had the best success with tap water that is slightly above the coldest setting when it comes out of the tap or cold water that has been left to sit on the bench and become room temperature.

-Timing: leave the Easi-Yo for a little longer such as 10 to 12 hours instead of the initial 8 if it’s not quote set.
+Leave the Easi-Yo for a little longer such as 10 to 12 hours instead of the initial 8 if it’s not quote set.

-Room temperature: if you live in quite a cool climate, wrap the Easi-Yo in a towel when you are leaving it to set for 8 to 12 hours.
+Check the room temperature.
+If you live in quite a cool climate, wrap the Easi-Yo in a towel when you are leaving it to set for 8 to 12 hours.
 It keeps the temperature up for a little longer.

-Side note, some people prefer much thicker yoghurt than the standard Easi-Yo mix provides.
+Some people prefer much thicker yoghurt than the standard Easi-Yo mix provides.
 If this is the case with you, don’t add the second lot of water to fill the jar to the top.
 Half fill the jar with water, add the Easi-Yo packet, put the lid on and shake well to combine.
 Put the jar straight into the Easi-Yo and allow to set for 8 to 12 hours.

-2.)
 Too sweet Easi-Yo

-Baked goods: if it’s too sweet for your taste, you can still use it in baked goods, omitting the sugar from whichever recipe you decide to use.
+If it’s too sweet for your taste, you can still use it in baked goods, omitting the sugar from whichever recipe you decide to use.

-Yoghurt drops: freeze drops of the yoghurt on trays to make frozen yoghurt drops or dip berries such as blueberries and strawberries in yoghurt and freeze them for a quick, cool snack.
+Freeze drops of the yoghurt on trays to make frozen yoghurt drops or dip berries such as blueberries and strawberries in yoghurt and freeze them for a quick, cool snack.

-Causes: flavoured Easi-Yo can be quite sweet, especially if you are used to greek yoghurt.
+Flavoured Easi-Yo can be quite sweet, especially if you are used to greek yoghurt.

-Solutions: mix half and half, as in, take half a packet of sweetened Easi-Yo and half a packet of unsweetened Easi-Yo to make a whole packet.
+Mix half and half, as in, take half a packet of sweetened Easi-Yo and half a packet of unsweetened Easi-Yo to make a whole packet.
 Store the other halves of the packets in air tight containers to use later.
 Alternatively, substitute 1/2 a cup of milk powder for 1/2 a cup o the Easi-Yo mix to dilute the sweetness.
 This method takes a little playing around with the get the mixture right.

 Not sweet enough

 If you find regular Easi-Yo not sweet enough or if you mixed up a batch of unsweetened without realising it, you can use it for a variety of savoury dishes or use the methods below.

-Mix in fruit puree: add pureed fruit such as berries or cooked and pureed apple, pear, peaches or other fruit to sweeten the yoghurt naturally.
+Add pureed fruit such as berries or cooked and pureed apple, pear, peaches or other fruit to sweeten the yoghurt naturally.

-Use it as sour cream: natural, unsweetened yoghurt is great for savoury dishes such as Tikka Masala, as sour cream on baked potatoes, with nachos and similar dishes.
+Natural, unsweetened yoghurt is great for savoury dishes such as Tikka Masala, as sour cream on baked potatoes, with nachos and similar dishes.
 Freeze it in batches to thaw and use later if you like.

-Causes/solutions: Easi-Yo can become tarter the longer it is left.
+Easi-Yo can become tarter the longer it is left.
 If you are leaving it for a full 12 hours you might find it not as sweet as only leaving it for 8 hours.
 Play around with how long you leave it to set to get the right thickness and taste for your family.

 What to use Easi-Yo for

 We have used Easi-Yo as straight yoghurt, sour cream for a variety of meals (the unsweetened Greek version), added it to Tikka Masala, made amazing muffins my kids love (with a bunch of other ingredients we got for free and super healthy), plus frozen.

 What do you do with Easi-Yo/yoghurt when it doesn’t quite work?